C++ for C Developers | Lesson 13: auto, Range-Based for, and nullptr: Modern C++ Conveniences

 Choosing the loop variable declaration:

-• for (auto element : container): Makes a copy of each element.
-Fine for cheap-to-copy types (like int, char, double, pointers).
-Avoid for larger objects (string, vector, custom classes) unless you specifically want a copy to work with inside the loop.
+for (const auto& element : container): Best for read-only access.
+Efficient (no copies), safe (cannot modify).
+Often the default choice.for (auto& element : container): Use when you need to modify the elements in the container.for (auto element : container): Makes a copy of each element.
+Fine for cheap-to-copy types (likeint,char,double, pointers).
+Avoid for larger objects (string,vector, custom classes) unless you specifically want a copy to work with inside the loop.

 3. nullptr: The Type-Safe Null Pointer